icevelez/core.js/README.md

 # Core.js

-A framework without a bundler
+A Framework without a bundler

 ---